Most students complete in under 2 Years

 The following are career paths you could pursue with a health science degree:

-SCU’s flexible curriculum offers four concentration choices and three accelerated pathways.
+SCU’s flexible curriculum offers multiple concentration choices and three accelerated pathways.
 The concentrations take place in the last term of the program.
 SCU doesn’t specify whether you earn your degree online or in person.
 All diplomas and transcripts simply say “Southern California University of Health Sciences.”